Skip advert

 Advertisement - Article continues below

 If you’re interested in the EV, then just be aware of how the cold weather can affect efficiency.
-We tested the latest Mokka Electric on a cool (five to seven degrees ambient temperature, occasionally rainy) day, returning efficiency of around 3.7-3.8mi/kWh.
-That translates to about 190 miles of range (versus an official rating of 249 miles), or a little less if you’re sitting at a constant 70mph on the motorway.
-The optional £400 heat pump is a worthwhile addition, because it provides a more efficient way of heating the car up in cold weather.
+We tested the standard Mokka Electric on a cool (five to seven degrees ambient temperature, occasionally rainy) day, returning efficiency of around 3.7-3.8mi/kWh.
+That translates to about 190 miles of range.
+We’d definitely suggest opting for the optional £400 heat pump because it provides a more efficient way of heating the car in cold weather.
 Ultimately, though, it’s probably best to treat the Mokka as a capable urban runaround that’s suited to an occasional long run should the need arise.

 Model Battery sizeRangeInsurance group